-SECTION 104 DUTIES AND POWERS OF THE BUILDING OFFICIAL
+SECTION 104 DUTIES AND POWERS OF BUILDING OFFICIAL

 104.1 General.
 The building official is hereby authorized and directed to enforce the provisions of this code.
-The building official is further authorized to render interpretations of this code, which are consistent with its spirit and purpose.
+The chief building official is further authorized to render interpretations of this code, which are consistent with its spirit and purpose.

-104.6 Right of entry.
+104.2 Right of entry

-- 104.6.1 Whenever necessary to make an inspection to enforce any of the provisions of this code, or whenever the building official has reasonable cause to believe that there exists in any building or upon any premises any condition or code violation which makes such building, structure, premises, electrical, gas, mechanical or plumbing systems unsafe, dangerous or hazardous, the building official may enter such building, structure or premises at all reasonable times to inspect the same or to perform any duty imposed upon the building official by this code.
+- 104.2.1 Whenever necessary to make an inspection to enforce any of the provisions of this code, or whenever the building official has reasonable cause to believe that there exists in any building or upon any premises any condition or code violation which makes such building, structure, premises, electrical, gas, mechanical or plumbing systems unsafe, dangerous or hazardous, the building official may enter such building, structure or premises at all reasonable times to inspect the same or to perform any duty imposed upon the chief building official by this code.
 If such building or premises are occupied, he/she shall first present proper credentials and request entry.
 If such building, structure, or premises are unoccupied, he shall first make a reasonable effort to locate the owner or other persons having charge or control of such and request entry.
-If entry is refused, the building official shall have recourse to every remedy provided by law to secure entry. - 104.26.2 When the building official shall have first obtained a proper inspection warrant or other remedy provided by law to secure entry, no owner or occupant or any other persons having charge, care or control of any building, structure, or premises shall fail or neglect, after proper request is made as herein provided, to promptly permit entry therein by the building official for the purpose of inspection and examination pursuant to this code. - 104.7 Requirements not covered by code.
-Any requirements necessary for the strength, stability or proper operation of an existing or proposed building, structure, electrical, gas, mechanical or plumbing system, or for the public safety, health and general welfare, not specifically covered by this or the other technical codes, shall be determined by the building official.
+If entry is refused, the building official shall have recourse to every remedy provided by law to secure entry. - 104.2.2 When the building official shall have first obtained a proper inspection warrant or other remedy provided by law to secure entry, no owner or occupant or any other persons having charge, care or control of any building, structure, or premises shall fail or neglect, after proper request is made as herein provided, to promptly permit entry therein by the building official for the purpose of inspection and examination pursuant to this code. - 104.3 Stop work orders.
+Upon notice from the building official, work on any building, structure, electrical, gas, mechanical or plumbing system that is being done contrary to the provisions of this code or in a dangerous or unsafe manner, shall immediately cease.
+Such notice shall be in writing and shall be given to the owner of the property, or to their agent, or to the person doing the work, and shall state the conditions under which work may be resumed.
+Where an emergency exists, the building official shall not be required to give a written notice prior to stopping the work. - 104.4 Revocation of permits.
+The building official is authorized to suspend or revoke a permit issued under the provisions of this code wherever the permit is issued in error or on the basis of incorrect, inaccurate or incomplete information, or in violation of any ordinance or regulation or any provisions of this code. - 104.4.1 Misrepresentation of application.
+The building official may revoke a permit or approval, issued under the provisions of this code, when a determination has been made that a false statement or misrepresentation as to a material fact in the application or plans has been made, on which the permit or approval was based. - 104.4.2 Violation of code provisions.
+The building official may revoke a permit upon determination by the building official that the construction, erection, alteration, repair, moving, demolition, installation, or replacement of the building, structure, electrical, gas, plumbing or mechanical systems for which the permit was issued is in violation of, or not in conformity with, the provisions of this code.